-- 110. To assess localised adverse effects, the cumulative concentrations of pollutants predicted by dispersion modelling are compared with relevant assessment criteria. - 111.
+- 119. To assess localised adverse effects, the cumulative concentrations of pollutants predicted by dispersion modelling are compared with relevant assessment criteria. - 120.
 The approach taken to estimate cumulative concentrations is complex and has a "black box" effect.
-It is difficult to interpret results and to understand the relative contribution of background air quality, local traffic and project traffic as well as the relative importance of reductions in vehicle emissions which are assumed between 2006, 2016 and 2026.

-- To interpret the assessment of localised effects of the project we have focussed on comparison of the 2016 with project vs the 2016 do minimum. - 113.
-The predicted effects are briefly discussed in the following sections.
+It is difficult to interpret results and to understand the relative contribution of background air quality, local traffic and project traffic as well as the relative importance of reductions in vehicle emissions which are assumed between 2006, 2016 and 2026. - To interpret the assessment of localised effects of the project we have focussed on comparison of the 2016 with project vs the 2016 do minimum.